MalcolmForster/MalcolmForster/README.md

 - 👋 Hi, I’m @MalcolmForster
 - 👀 I’m interested in software and web development in the .NET environment.
-Also I am a fan of making life easier by using python to simplify boring and repetitive tasks.
+I also enjoy using python to simplify boring and repetitive tasks.
-- :fishing_pole_and_fish: I am aiming to get a better understanding of how software and hardware interact and have set myself the ambitious task of 'Fish Detector' using C++ and CUDA.
-- 🌱 I’m currently learning to apply C# in ASP.NET for webapplications and SQL database interaction.
+- :construction_worker: Currently I am creating a software environment called Structcha, which aims to help manage the fast paced world of Structural and Civil engineering!
+This involves web, locally installed, and cloud integrated applications, and enabling them to communicate efficiently and securily.
+See malcolmforster.github.io for further explanation of Structcha and other projects!
-- 💞️ I’m looking to collaborate on projects using C# or C++ as the main language.
+- 💞️ I’m looking to collaborate on projects using C# or C++, with projects falling into the cloud software or engineering analysis sectors.
-- 📫 How to reach me ...
+- 📫 If you would like to contact me or request a demo of one of my projects, please don't hesitate to do so!

 <!---
 MalcolmForster/MalcolmForster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.